infocareworkshop/serviceorderhub-docs/docs/Working with cases.md

 Get a list of cases unaccepted by the Service Provider.

-The request has the same body structure, parameters and output as `POST /api/v2/search-cases <#post-apiv2search-cases>`__
+The request has the same body structure, parameters and output as [/api/v2/search-cases](Working with cases.md#post-apiv2search-cases)

 ### Access